chinmay-sawant/MotionSaver/INSTALLATION.md

 ## Configuration

--   All settings are stored in a `userconfig.json` file located in a `config` sub-folder, which is created automatically in the same directory as `PhotoEngine.exe`.
+-   All settings are stored in a `userconfig.json` file located in a `config` sub-folder, which is created automatically in the same directory as the source code.
--   You can configure everything through the GUI (`PhotoEngine.exe --mode gui`).
+-   You can configure everything through the GUI (`python PhotoEngine.py --mode gui`).

 ---